Average Compensation For A Broken Wrist: A Guide To Wrist Fracture Claims

 An Accident At Work

 Whether you are a full-time, part-time employee or a contractor, your employer has a duty of care to you.
-This is conferred under legislation such as The Health and Safety at Work Act etc. 1974.
-They must take steps such as providing workers with Personal Protective Equipment (PPE), carry out risk assessments and ensure work equipment is properly maintained.
+This is conferred under legislation such as The Health and Safety at Work etc. Act 1974.
+They must take steps such as providing workers with personal protective equipment (PPE), carrying out risk assessments and ensuring work equipment is properly maintained.

 For example,

-• A lack of proper safety guards on machinery leave you exposed to moving parts.
+• A lack of proper safety guards on machinery leaves you exposed to moving parts.
 Your hand or wrist could get caught in machinery causing a break or fracture.

 • A lack of training could cause you to suffer a broken wrist.
 If you are asked to move roll cages but have not been shown how to safely do so your arm may get caught, fracturing the wrist and causing other types of arm injury.